mcclintock-lab/ca-fisheries-engagement-tool/src/app/methods-short/webinar-meetings.md

 #### Question 1: What level of resources, both in terms of staffing and funding, are required for this strategy?
 -	Staffing: Low
-  - 	5% staff FTE to design, market, and manage a quarterly webinar, plus staff time for individual presentation development and implementation per webinar.
+  - 	5% staff PY to design, market, and manage a quarterly webinar, plus staff time for individual presentation development and implementation per webinar.
 -	Budget: Low
   - 	$300-1,000 for webinar software program subscriptions